aws-samples/bedrock-litellm/README.md

     -f -
 ```

-17. Extract Open WebUI URL:
+21. Extract Open WebUI URL:
 ```sh
 kubectl -n open-webui get ingress open-webui  -o jsonpath='{.status.loadBalancer.ingress[*].hostname}'
 ```

-18. Add a CNAME record for `<hostname>` (check prerequisities section) that points to the ALB host name, then access Open WebUI using `<hostname>`.
+22. Add a CNAME record for `<open-webui-hostname>` (check prerequisities section) that points to the ALB host name, then access Open WebUI using `<open-webui-hostname>`.

 **NOTE:** ELB needs a minutes or so to complete the target registration; if the URL above did not work for you, wait for a few seconds for the registration to get completed.